Office of Information Technology Procedure

 official(s) will need to provide a response that outlines the action taken in

 response to the allegation.
-IT Services
+Office of Information Technology (OIT)

 will document the investigation and outcome in order to monitor for repeat